School-controlled movement awareness

 See when students are out on approved movement, when they are overdue, and when movement may need follow-up.

-Focus on school-defined areas such as hallways, bathrooms, cafeterias, offices, classroom wings, gyms, exits, and restricted zones - not exact GPS coordinates.
+Focus on defined areas such as hallways, bathrooms, cafeterias, offices, gyms, exits, and restricted spaces - not exact GPS coordinates.

-Show whether a zone estimate is confirmed, likely, weak, uncertain, stale, or unknown instead of pretending imperfect signal data is perfect.
+Show whether a location estimate is confirmed, likely, weak, uncertain, stale, or unknown instead of overstating imperfect data.

 Receiver health monitoring